 This is why we need to let go of the control.
 We shouldn’t impose our plans on kids when they’re not ready or willing to oblige.
 Take it week by week and see if he takes the bottle then.

 If you’re worried, give his pediatrician a call to voice your concern, or bring it up at his next appointment and see whether he’s growing and gaining enough weight.

 Reader suggestion: Experiment with the temperature of the milk

 SSBE reader Ashley pointed out that babies can have a preference for milk temperature.
 Some babies are fine with cold, while others like room temperature, and still others like their milk warm.

 Depending on your current temperature, see if your baby will take to a different temperature.
 If you’ve been giving room temperature formula, for instance, you might test to see if warm formula makes a difference.

-A bottle strike can be frustrating and worrisome.
-We wonder whether he’s gaining enough weight, and the change of schedule becomes a hassle to our day.
-Sometimes we even think this is their way of “testing” us and feel even more determined to win the battle.
+A baby bottle strike can be frustrating and worrisome.
+You wonder whether your baby is gaining enough weight, and the change of schedule becomes a hassle to your day.
+Sometimes you even think this is his way of “testing” you, and feel even more determined to win the battle.

-And most importantly, let go of the control you might be forcing on your baby.
-While you can decide when and what your child eats, ultimately, he decides how much, even if that means going on a bottle strike once in a while.
+And most importantly, let go of the control you might be forcing on him.
+While you can decide when and what he eats, ultimately, he decides how much—even if that means he goes on a bottle strike once in a while.

 Struggling to get your baby to sleep through the night?
 My guide, How to Teach Your Baby to Self Soothe, has given thousands of parents the sleep they need.